vsespb/mt-aws-glacier/README.md

 That's it.

+NOTE: If you used manuall installation before this, it's probably better to remove `mtglacier` executable from your path

 NOTE: CPAN distribution of *mt-aws-glacier* has a bit more dependencies than manual installation, as it requires additional modules for testsuite.

 NOTE: When installing CPAN modules, instead system `cpan` tool you might wan't to try [`cpanm`](http://search.cpan.org/dist/App-cpanminus/lib/App/cpanminus.pm) - it's much easier to install and configure.